cscribn/README-one-on-one-work/README.md

 ### Individual Contributor Agenda

+* What topics do you have?
+(E.g., PTO, what's giving/taking energy, or feedback on how I can better support you.)
-* What progress have you made since our last meeting, and review growth focus.
+* What progress/accomplishments have you made since our last meeting?
 * Review long running tickets and prioritize.
-* Any upcoming multiday time off?
-Any handoffs needed?
-* What gave you energy since our last meeting?
-What drained you?
 * Review code metrics or show me what you're working on.
-* Anything else/what can I do better as your manager?

 ### Manager/Lead/Principal Agenda

+* What topics do you have?
+(E.g., PTO, what's giving/taking energy, or feedback on how I can better support you.)
-* What initiative progress has been made since our last meeting, and review growth focus.
+* What initiative progress has been made since our last meeting
-* Any upcoming multiday time off?
-Any handoffs needed?
-* What is giving you/your team energy?
-What is draining?
-* Have you noticed a team skill, resource, or process that's lacking?
 * Anything else/what can I do better as your manager?

 ### Off-Team Peer Agenda

 * Introductions (5 min): backgrounds, current role, & focus areas.
 * High level product & project overviews (15 min)
   * What's working well for your team?